uoftcprg/pokerkit/docs/simulation.rst

 ================================================================ =============================================================================================
 :attr:`pokerkit.state.State.card_burning_status`                 Whether or not there is a pending card burn.
 :attr:`pokerkit.state.State.hole_dealing_statuses`               Pending hole card dealings (up/down) for each player.
-:attr:`pokerkit.state.State.board_dealing_count`                 Number of cards that are pending to be dealt to the board.
+:attr:`pokerkit.state.State.board_dealing_counts`                Numbers of cards that are pending to be dealt to the board.
 :attr:`pokerkit.state.State.standing_pat_or_discarding_statuses` Boolean values on whether the player should stand pat/discard.
 :attr:`pokerkit.state.State.hole_dealee_index`                   Next player being dealt the hole cards by the dealer.
 :attr:`pokerkit.state.State.stander_pat_or_discarder_index`      Next player standing pat or discarding.